MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 * High availability: Eliminates having a single point of failure.
 * Load balancing: Automatically distributes the workload across all gateway servers in the cluster.

 Set up a minimum of two gateways per gateway cluster in case a gateway goes offline for any reason.
 This setup ensures that a single gateway failure doesn't cause the entire gateway cluster to fail.
-Additionally, CPU and memory throttling should be enabled on the gateways to better distribute the load across the gateway cluster.
+Additionally, CPU, memory, concurrency limits can be enabled on the gateways to better distribute the load across the gateway cluster.

 ### Plan and maintain gateway cluster scalability